novay/kunci/README.md

 ### Features
 * **Secure Encryption & Decryption:** Utilizes the industry-standard **AES-256-CBC** algorithm via the PHP OpenSSL extension.
 * **Flexible Key Management:** Supports a default file-based key driver and provides an extensible architecture for integrating with various Cloud KMS providers.
+* **Deterministic Encryption Support:** Provides optional deterministic encryption and decryption methods for drivers that implement it, enabling encrypted data to be searched or matched without decryption.
 * **Automatic Key Generation:** Offers an Artisan command to generate cryptographically secure 64-character (256-bit) encryption keys for the file-based driver.
 * **Seamless Laravel Integration:** Integrates smoothly with Laravel through its Service Provider and Facade, allowing easy switching between key management drivers.